A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Evaluation

-We evaluate \fAC{} against \AC{}~\cite{poke2017allconcur}, \ACwEA{}, AllGather, LCR~\cite{Guerraoui:2010:TOT:1813654.1813656} and Libpaxos~\cite{libpaxos}. \ACwEA{} is an implementation of \AC{} with support for $\Diamond\mathcal{P}$~(\cref{sec:event_acc}).
-We deploy both \AC{} and \ACwEA{} with a reliability of $6$-nines, estimated conservatively over a period of $24$ hours with a server $\mathit{MTTF}\approx2$ years~\cite{tsubame}.
-The servers are connected through a $G_S(n,d)$ digraph~\cite{Soneoka:1996:DDC:227095.227101}; \fAC{} uses the same digraph in the reliable mode. \ifdefined\TECHREP Table~\ref{tab:gs_connectivity} shows the vertex-connectivity of $G_S(n,d)$ for the values of $n$ used throughout the evaluation. \fi AllGather is a round-based non-fault-tolerant distributed agreement algorithm where every server uses a binomial tree to A-broadcast its messages; \fAC{} uses the same mechanism in the unreliable mode.
+We evaluate \ACplus{} against \AC{}, \ACwEA{}, AllGather~\cite{mpi-3.1}, LCR~\cite{Guerraoui:2010:TOT:1813654.1813656} and Libpaxos~\cite{libpaxos}. \AC{} assumes $\mathcal{P}$, while \ACwEA{} assumes $\Diamond\mathcal{P}$, i.e., it uses the forward-backward mechanism~(\cref{sec:allconcur_overview}).
+We deploy both with a reliability of $6$-nines, estimated conservatively over a period of $24$ hours with a server $\mathit{MTTF}\approx2$ years~\cite{tsubame}.
+The servers are connected via a $G_S(n,d)$ digraph~\cite{Soneoka:1996:DDC:227095.227101}; \ACplus{} uses the same digraph in the reliable mode. \ifdefined\TECHREP Table~\ref{tab:gs_connectivity} shows the vertex-connectivity of $G_S(n,d)$ for the values of $n$ used throughout the evaluation. \fi AllGather is a round-based non-fault-tolerant distributed agreement algorithm where every server uses a binomial tree to A-broadcast its messages; \ACplus{} uses the same mechanism in the unreliable mode.
 LCR is an atomic broadcast algorithm that is based on a ring topology and uses vector clocks for message ordering.
 Libpaxos is an open-source implementation of Paxos~\cite{Lamport:1998:PP:279227.279229}.
-To adapt it for distributed agreement, we deploy it over $n$~servers with one proposer, five acceptors (sufficient for a reliability of $6$-nines) and $n$~learners.
+We deploy it over $n$~servers with one proposer, five acceptors (sufficient for a reliability of $6$-nines) and $n$~learners.

 \ifdefined\TECHREP

 \fi